Seven Badass Television Anti-Heroes

 Introduced in the second season and carried all the way through ridiculous plot twist after ridiculous plot twist into the final season of Buffy spin-off Angel, Spike was the sarcastic, Billy Idol-esque vampire who just didn’t give a flying you know what.
 He was ruthless in both his brutality and his judgment of those around him, and we loved every second of it.
 Ya know, until they chickened out and gave him a soul.

-The perfect foil to US Marshal Raylan Givens and one of only two of our favorite anti-heroes whose show is still on the air, Boyd Crowder has jumped back and forth across the line between good and evil so frequently you’d think he’s jumping rope in the schoolyard.
+The perfect foil to US Marshal Raylan Givens, Boyd Crowder has jumped back and forth across the line between good and evil so frequently you’d think he’s jumping rope in the schoolyard.
 Of course, one of the reasons we love Boyd so much is that more often than not, he finds himself perched precariously right on the precipice, always tending to lean a little more toward the evil side.
 Of course, the fact that he’s a cold and calculating criminal isn’t why we love Boyd; nope, it’s the fact that he’s got some crazy ass hair and a slow, subtle charm to match.

 As cool as Raylan Givens is, frankly it’s hard to say he even holds a candle to the badass confidence Boyd exudes in every showdown with the next punk who thinks he can take on the Crowders.
 Spoiler: they always lose.